Sumit Antil: Career

 In 2017, Antil started training under Nitin Jaiswal in Delhi, and competed in various National and International platforms.
 He began competing at javelin on the National circuit and GoSports inducted him into the Para Champions Programme in 2019.

 In 2019, at the World Para Athletics Grand Prix in Italy, he broke the world record in the F64 category en route to winning the Silver medal in the Combined Event.
 He then won the Silver medal at World Para Athletics Championships, Dubai, 2019 and in the process broke his own world record in the F64 category.

 On 30 August 2021, Antil won a gold medal with a World Record throw of 68.55m in javelin throw F64 at 2020 Summer Paralympics.
 Competing in the Indian Open National Para Athletics Championships, Antil rewrote the world record for the fourth time in a year with a throw of 68.62 meters, breaking his own mark of 68.55 meters.
-Three of these marks were astonishingly set during the final of the Tokyo paralympics en route to winning gold.
+Three of these marks were astonishingly set during the final of the Tokyo Paralympics en route to winning gold.
 On 2 September 2024, Antil won the gold medal again with the new Paralympic Record throw of 70.59m in Javelin throw F64 at 2024 Summer Paralympics.

+In 2025, Antil participated in the 2025 World Para Athletics Championships hosted in New Delhi, where he broke the Championship record (also set by him) with a throw of 71.37 meters.

+In January 2026, Antil clinched the gold medal in the F64 category at the World Para Athletics Grand Prix in New Delhi.
+Later, in May 2026, he broke his own world record with a throw of 74.82 meters at the Indian Open National Para Athletics Championships.